 - The ICA Executive, consulting with Cartography and Children Commission Chair, will nominate an International Coordinator for the Competition.
-The International Coordinator's tasks are: - To send a copy of the General rules of the Competition to each National Coordinator a year before the next contest. - To collect the entries submitted by the participating nations in the competition, checking if the submissions meet the requirements specified in the General rules.
-If the requirements are not met the International Coordinator will contact the National Coordinator to find a solution, consulting with Chair of the ICA Cartography and Children Commission.

-- To acknowledge by email the receipt of each country's submission. - To make a database of all submissions containing the data submitted with each drawing. - To scan or take digital photographs of the entries which will be used to make a CD-ROM containing submissions arranged by country and age group.
-The images must be sent to the members of the international Judging Commission prior to the International Cartographic Conference (ICC) (2-3 months beforehand). - To safely convey the entries received from the participating nations to the address given by the Local Organizing Committee of the next International Cartographic Conference (1-2 months before the ICC). - All these activities will be supported financially by the ICA through the General Secretary / Treasurer.
+The International Coordinator's tasks are: - o To collect the entries submitted by the participating nations in the competition, checking if the submissions meet the requirements specified in the General rules.
+If the requirements are not met the International Coordinator will contact the National Coordinator to find a solution, consulting with Chair of the ICA Cartography and Children Commission. - o To acknowledge by email the receipt of each country's submission. - o To make a database of all submissions containing the data submitted with each drawing. - o To scan or take digital photographs of the entries which will be used to make a CD-ROM containing submissions arranged by country and age group.
+The images must be sent to the members of the international Judging Commission prior to the International Cartographic Conference (ICC) (2 months beforehand). - ${\odot}$ To safely convey the entries received from the participating nations to the address given by the Local Organizing Committee of the next International Cartographic Conference (1 months before the ICC). - All these activities will be supported financially by the ICA through the General Secretary / Treasurer, who sends a copy of the General rules of the Competition to each National Coordinator at least a year before the next contest.

-National coordinator's guidelines for handling the competition
+National coordinator's quidelines for handling the competition

 - Each ICA national member will nominate a coordinator to run the contest in his/her country. - The name of the coordinator must be received by the International Coordinator at least one year prior to the submission date of map entries.
-ICA member countries where no national coordinator is identified may participate provided that the ICA Executive receives the name of a country member willing to act as the coordinator for that country at least one year prior to the submission date of map entries. - Each national committee will select a maximum of six (6) maps to be forwarded to the International Coordinator.
+ICA member countries where no national coordinator is identified may participate provided that the ICA Executive receives the name of a country member willing to act as the coordinator for that country at least one year prior to the submission date of map entries.

+- Each national committee will select a maximum of six (6) maps to be forwarded to the International Coordinator.
 For the purposes of the national competition, criteria other than those used for the international competition may be considered.
-The maps selected by the national committees must be sent directly to the International Coordinator and not to the ICC Local Conference Committee. - When submitting the selected entries to the International Coordinator, national bodies are requested to include a letter which, for each submission, gives the following information: the name, age, school or authorized address and country of its author, and the title in either French or English = - All entries sent to the International Coordinator must have a label attached to the verso of the representation which states the name, age, school or authorized address, country and photo of its author (if available), and the title in either French or English
+The maps selected by the national committees must be sent directly to the International Coordinator and not to the ICC Local Conference Committee. - When submitting the selected entries to the International Coordinator, national bodies are requested to include a letter which, for each submission, gives the following information: the name, age, school or authorized address and country of its author, and the title in either French or English. - All entries sent to the International Coordinator must have a label attached to the verso of the representation which states the name, age, school or authorized address, country and the title in either French or English.

-The maps and an accompanying letter should be sent so that it arrives by June 1, 2009 prior to the next ICA conference to the address of the International Coordinator of the Barbara Petchenik Competition.
-This address is also provided on the ICA website (http://cartography.tuwien.ac.at/ica/):
+The maps and an accompanying letter should be sent so that it arrives by April 1, 2011 prior to the next ICA conference to the address of the International Coordinator of the Barbara Petchenik Competition.
+This address is also provided on the ICA website (http://icaci.org/):

-Ferjan Ormeling/Peter van der Krogt c/o Faculty of Geographic Sciences Utrecht University P.O.
-Box 80115 3508 TC Utrecht The Netherlands
+Peter van der Krogt / Ferjan Ormeling

+c/o Faculty of Geographic Sciences Utrecht University P.O.
+Box 80115 3508 TC Utrecht, The Netherlands c/o Faculty of Geographic Sciences Willem C. van Unnikgebouw, room 512 Heidelberglaan 2 3584 CS Utrecht, The Netherlands